What is travel insurance?

 It's crucial to compare different levels of cover to find travel insurance that best suits your individual needs.
 The RAC's single trip cover doesn't have an age limit, making it a flexible option for older travellers.
 For those looking at annual policies, the RAC provides coverage up to the age of 80.

-It’s important to accurately disclose your medical history when applying for travel insurance, as this will help avoid any potential issues with claims.
+It’s important to accurately disclose your medical history when applying for travel insurance, for all travellers.
+This helps to ensure that any potential issues with claims are avoided.

 Travel insurance works by giving you financial protection against issues that can happen while travelling.
 You buy a policy and pay a premium based on your destination, trip length, and the level of cover you choose.
 Our standard policy covers things like medical emergencies, trip cancellations, and lost luggage.